« Aircraft »

 1,015miles

-The Chance Vought F4U Corsair (this example was built under license by the Goodyear Company) was the premiere Navy and Marine fighter of World War II.
+The Chance Vought F4U Corsair is considered the premier Navy and Marine fighter of World War II.
 The Corsair, along with the Grumman Hellcat, are credited with turning the tide of the Pacific air war by overwhelming the once-fearsome Japanese Zero fighter.
-Besides its role in air-to-air combat, Corsairs were used as fighter-bombers near the end of WWII and throughout the Korean War.
-The Corsair had an unusually long production run for a WWII-era aircraft with 12,571 examples, the last in 1952.
+Besides its role in air-to-air combat, Corsairs were used as night fighters and as fighter-bombers at the tail-end of World War II and throughout the Korean War.

-This aircraft is on loan from the National Museum of Naval Aviation at Pensacola, Florida.
+This aircraft is on loan from the National Naval Aviation Museum at Pensacola, Florida.